gsl-lite/gsl-lite/doc/Reference.md

 Define this macro to the type to use for indices in `span<>` and `basic_string_span<>`.
 **Default is `std::size_t`.**

-**NOTE:** When a custom span index type is defined, *gsl-lite* emits a warning to notify the programmer that this alters the binary interface of *gsl-lite*, leading to possible ODR violations.
+*Note:* When a custom span index type is defined, *gsl-lite* emits a warning to notify the programmer that this alters the binary interface of *gsl-lite*, leading to possible ODR violations.
 The warning can be explicitly overridden by defining `gsl_CONFIG_ACKNOWLEDGE_NONSTANDARD_ABI=1`.

 #### `gsl_CONFIG_INDEX_TYPE=std::ptrdiff_t`
 Define this macro to the type to use for `gsl_lite::index`, `gsl_lite::dim`, `gsl_lite::stride`, and `gsl_lite::diff`.
 **Default is `std::ptrdiff_t`.**

-**NOTE:** When a custom index type is defined, *gsl-lite* emits a warning to notify the programmer that this alters the binary interface of *gsl-lite*, leading to possible ODR violations.
+*Note:* When a custom index type is defined, *gsl-lite* emits a warning to notify the programmer that this alters the binary interface of *gsl-lite*, leading to possible ODR violations.
 The warning can be explicitly overridden by defining `gsl_CONFIG_ACKNOWLEDGE_NONSTANDARD_ABI=1`.

 #### `gsl_CONFIG_NOT_NULL_EXPLICIT_CTOR=1`